yankostadinov/core/tutorials/guides/vanilla-js/vanilla.md

 gluec serve
 ```

-This command will launch a dev server at port **:4242** and will serve everything we defined, together with the Glue42 Core Environment.
+This command will launch a dev server at port **:4242** and will serve everything we defined, together with the [**Glue42 Core Environment**](../../glue42-core/what-is-glue42-core/core-concepts/environment/index.html).

 Now you can once again open your apps, but this time at `localhost:4242` and see that nothing really changed, at least that's how it seems.
 Do **note** that you will need to install the apps again and preferably remove the old onces, because the old once will route to port **:4000**.

-So far, so good, we have a Glue42 Core project up and running, now let's transform our two apps into Glue42 Clients, by initializing the Glue42 Web library in each of them.
+So far, so good, we have a Glue42 Core project up and running, now let's transform our two apps into [**Glue42 Clients**](../../glue42-core/what-is-glue42-core/core-concepts/glue42-client/index.html), by initializing the Glue42 Web library in each of them.

 ### 1.3.
 Getting Started with the Solution files